Namchi Tourism: Top Attractions & Things To Do

 Upstairs hall, statue of Shai Baba at the end

-Next is the Pilgrim Center Char Dham which is undoubtedly the most popular and the best tourist attraction in Namchi.
+Next is the Pilgrim Center Char Dham (also known as Siddheswar Dham) which is undoubtedly the most popular and the best tourist attraction in Namchi.
 It is located on a hill top and about 5kms from the town center.
 This large complex has been conceived to take Sikkim to new heights of pilgrimage & religious tourism.
 The complex comprises of the main temple of Shiva on which the imposing statue of Shiva has been set up.

 to know more about this awesome religious complex in South Sikkim.

 You will next pass through Namchi Bazaar and township.
 The Central Park as the name suggest is a central location in Namchi.
 However this not a large parkland area.
-As you see in the picture below, it's like a public square.
+As you see in the picture below, it's like a public square with paved floor and large space for pedestrians.
+There is a large circular fountain at the center and next to it is a huge Banyan tree which is surrounded by a circular aquarium that is full of fish.

 Next is Samdruptse Monastery which is about 7kms from Namchi town and up on Samdruptse hill.
 Before Char Dham, this used to be the main attraction of Namchi, it is still very popular among tourists though.
 Outside the entrance there is a large paid parking.